 The oldest observation deck of them all, at the Empire State Building, has never been able to impress me too much compared with the others.
 Looking at the surrounding city through the fence has always been a bit of a downer for me, but you may feel differently about its historic quotient.
 In addition to the main observation deck, there is one even higher (and much smaller) that you can get to only by paying for a very expensive timed-entry VIP ticket – I might do it one of these days to see if my overall opinion may be swayed by it.

 I have recently read that Chrysler Building will soon join the lineup of observation decks in the city.
 Its location on the eastern side of Midtown will undoubtedly offer a different perspective.

-Going to a Broadway musical ★ is a bit of a rite-of-passage for a New York visit.
+Going to a Broadway musical ★ is a bit of a rite of passage for a New York visit.
 If you have a specific one in mind, I recommend planning for it and buying tickets well in advance.
-When that is not practical, and if you are ok with spending a non-trivial time in line while getting tickets to what’s available today at sometimes pretty good discount, the Tkts booth at the northern edge of Times Square is a place to check out.
+When that is not practical, and if you are ok with spending a non-trivial time in line while getting tickets to what’s available today at a sometimes pretty good discount, the Tkts booth at the northern edge of Times Square is a place to check out.